Webinar Pricing & Guidelines

 Webinars will be 2 hours each running from 1:00pm-3:00pm EST (10:00am-12:00pm PST) and will earn 1 CMC Education or 1 MMC Advanced Education point upon completion of a require learning assessment.
 Certificates of completion will be issued immediately online to those who complete the learning assessment successfully (70% or better).

-Webinar facilitator is Jim Ognibene, NEMCIA faculty and owner of Visioneer Learning.
+Webinar facilitator is Jim Ognibene, NEMCIA faculty.
 For his bio, please see www.visioneerconsulting.com

 Please be sure to check your calendar prior to registering.
 Reach out with your questions.
 We are here to help!